spencertollefson/dsp/07-statistics.md

 >>
 >> Bayesian statistics use the same, but also includes prior knowledge / history of the situation.
 It includes
 >> potentially related knowledge of the situation to help "refine" the calculate of probability for an event.
+>> Bayesian models are continually updated as new information is collected.

 ---